jurgjn/yapc/README.md

                         Set final peak coordinates to the specified number of base pairs on either side of the concave region mode.
                         (default: None)
+  --recycle             Do not recompute (intermediate) output files if a file
+                        with the expected name is already present.
+Enabling this can lead to funky behaviour e.g. in the case of a previously interrupted run. (default: False)
 ```

 ## Output